Fribourg and Neuchâtel Feature

 The Sentier des Fromageries is an excellent walking path that connects the dairies in Pringy-Moléson.
-Two routes are available, but each begins at the Maison du Gruyère (Place de la Gare 3 026/9218400 www.lamaisondugruyere.ch) and ends at the lofty Fromagerie d'Alpage ( Moléson-sur-Gruyères 026/9211044 www.fromagerie-alpage.ch) in Moléson-Village.
+Two routes are available, but each begins at the Maison du Gruyère (Place de la Gare 3 026/9218400 www.lamaisondugruyere.ch) and ends at the lofty Fromagerie d'Alpage (Moléson-sur-Gruyères 026/9211044 www.fromagerie-alpage.ch) in Moléson-Village.
 The Maison du Gruyère is nestled in the meadows that lie below the Château de Gruyères.
 Both a museum and demonstration dairy, you can learn the history of the famous cheese and how it retains its AOC standing.
-Several times a day, between the hours of 9 to 11 and 12.30 to 2.30, the cheese makers open their doors and welcome you to their wonderfully pungent world.
+Several times a day, from 9 to 11 and 12:30 to 2:30, the cheese makers open their doors and welcome you to their wonderfully pungent world.
 At the end of the trail at Fromagerie d'Alpage, you can assist in the cheese-making process if you reserve in advance (May to September only).
 Cheese-making demonstrations are held at 10 am daily.
 For more information on the Sentier des Fromageries, see the Gruyère Tourism site at www.la-gruyere.ch .

 Off the Beaten Path